fewagency/boilerplate-pattern-library/README.md

   `boilerplate/master` instead of just `boilerplate` should you want to update something back into the original boilerplate repo from your new project)
 7. Remove this section from docs & change the headline
-  - //TODO: Update the headline in this README to something suitable for your new project!
+  - **TODO:** Update the headline in this README to something suitable for your new project!
-  - //TODO: Remove this section about using the boilerplate from this README as it won't be relevant when your new project no longer represents a boilerplate repo!
+  - **TODO:** Remove this section about using the boilerplate from this README as it won't be relevant when your new project no longer represents a boilerplate repo!

 ### About boilerplate repo usage